umwelt-software/tinyproto/README.md

  * Low SRAM consumption (starts at 60 bytes).
  * Low Flash consumption (starts at 1.2KiB, features can be disabled and enabled at compilation time)
  * No dynamic memory allocation!
- * Special serial loopback tool for debug purposes and performance testing
+ * Special serial loopback tool for debug purposes and performance testing (ABM mode only)

 ## Supported platforms